Mark Paston

-Mark Nelson Paston (born 13 December 1976) is a New Zealand former football goalkeeper who most recently played for the Wellington Phoenix in the A-League before announcing his retirement from professional football at the end of the 2012/13 A-League season.
+Mark Nelson Paston (born 13 December 1976) is a New Zealand former professional football goalkeeper.
+He played for the Wellington Phoenix in the A-League from 2007 to 2013 before he retired from professional football.
+Paston represented New Zealand at Under-23 level and made his full All Whites debut against Indonesia in 1997, but did not feature in another full international until 2003.

+Paston was named in the New Zealand 2009 Confederations Cup squad to travel to South Africa, In 2009, he played in the World Cup Qualification playoff against Bahrain, saving a penalty and helping to secure New Zealand's qualification for the World Cup for only the second time in its history and he went all to play goalkeeper for the team in all of New Zealand's matches, including against Slovakia, Italy, and Paraguay.

 Club career

 Early career

 Paston's senior career began with Napier City Rovers before he moved to the United Kingdom in 2003 to join Bradford City.
 He followed this with a season at Walsall and then St Johnstone, before returning to New Zealand with the New Zealand Knights.

 Wellington Phoenix

 Paston signed for A-League club Wellington Phoenix in 2007 from the New Zealand Knights.
 Paston made his debut for the Phoenix against Adelaide United where they lost 4–1.
 Paston was often the Phoenix second choice goalkeeper but when Glen Moss left to Melbourne Victory, Paston became Phoenix's first-choice goalkeeper.

-Paston signed a new one-year contract at the beginning of the 2009, keeping him at the Phoenix until the end of the 2009/2010 season.
+Paston signed a new one-year contract at the beginning of the 2009, keeping him at the Phoenix until the end of the 2009–10 season.
 Paston played a large part in the Phoenix's undefeated home streak A-League record by keeping clean sheets against Central Coast Mariners and Gold Coast United.

 On 10 December 2009 Paston suffered a tibia fracture that kept him sidelined for the rest of the season.

 On 19 January 2010, Paston along with teammates Reece Crowther and Troy Hearfield signed contract extensions with the Phoenix.
 Paston is contracted until the conclusion of the 2011–12 season.

-In a repeat of history, Paston suffered another tibial fracture below the right knee on 11 December 2010 after a collision in the loss to Gold Coast United, sidelining him for the second half of the 2010–2011 season.
+In a repeat of history, he suffered another tibial fracture below the right knee on 11 December 2010 after a collision in the loss to Gold Coast United, sidelining him for the second half of the 2010–2011 season.

-On 31 March 2013 Mark Paston announced his retirement from Wellington Phoenix and all professional football following the final 2012/13 regular season game in Round 27 against Melbourne Victory at Westpac Stadium.
+On 31 March 2013, Paston announced his retirement from Wellington Phoenix and all professional football following the final 2012–13 regular season game in Round 27 against Melbourne Victory at Westpac Stadium.